ibm-cloud-docs/vpc/block_storage_vpc_create.md

 1. To create a data volume and attach it to the instance, in the **Data volumes** section of the instance provisioning page, click **Create**.
 In the side panel, specify the volume details.
    1. You can create a blank data volume or create a volume with imported data from a snapshot.
 If you choose **Import existing snapshot**, then select an available snapshot from the list.
 If you choose **Import snapshot by CRN**, have the CRN of the snapshot ready to be entered.
    1. Specify a unique, meaningful name for your volume.
 For example, it can be a name that describes your compute or workload function.
 The volume name must begin with a lowercase letter.
 The name can be up to 63 lowercase alpha-numeric characters and include the hyphen (-).
 Volume names must be unique to your VPC.
 You can edit the name later if you want.
-   1. Auto-delete feature is disabled by default.
+   1. Autodelete feature is disabled by default.
 If you want the volume to be deleted when the attached virtual server instance is deleted, click the toggle to enable the feature.
    1. Resource group and location are inherited from the instance.
 These values can't be changed.
    1. You can specify optional user tags to associate with this volume.
 For more information about organizing resources with user tags, see [Working with tags](/docs/account?topic=account-tag&interface=ui).
    1. Select the encryption type.
 Provider-managed encryption is enabled by default on all volumes.
 You can also choose to create an envelop encryption with your own root keys.
 Encryption keys are created and maintained in Key Management Services ({{site.data.keyword.keymanagementserviceshort}} or {{site.data.keyword.hscrypto}}).
 For more information, see [Prerequisites for setting up customer-managed encryption](/docs/vpc?topic=vpc-vpc-encryption-planning#byok-encryption-prereqs).